Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_guesser_minimum_radius                     5       // The minimum radius of the Guesser's device in meters.
-Set to 0 to disable ttt_guesser_show_team_threshold                50      // The amount of damage that needs to be dealt to a Guesser before they learn the attacker's team ttt_guesser_show_role_threshold                100     // The amount of damage that needs to be dealt to a Guesser before they learn the attacker's role ttt_guesser_notify_mode                        0       // The logic to use when notifying players that a Guesser was killed.
+Set to 0 to disable ttt_guesser_show_team_threshold                50      // The amount of damage that needs to be dealt to a Guesser before they learn the attacker's team ttt_guesser_show_role_threshold                100     // The amount of damage that needs to be dealt to a Guesser before they learn the attacker's role ttt_guesser_show_outline_threshold             150     // The amount of damage that needs to be dealt to a Guesser before they can see the attacker's outline ttt_guesser_notify_mode                        0       // The logic to use when notifying players that a Guesser was killed.
 Killer is notified unless "ttt_guesser_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detectives.
 2 - Only notify traitors.
 3 - Only notify detectives.
 4 - Notify everyone ttt_guesser_notify_killer                      1       // Whether to notify a Guesser's killer ttt_guesser_notify_sound                       0       // Whether to play a cheering sound when a Guesser is killed